sajafisher29/code301-lab02/README.md

 #Feature #1: Display images
 Start time: 9:45am
 Finish time: 10:45am
-Actual time needed to complete:
+Actual time needed to complete: 6 hours

 ##Why are we implementing this feature?
 As a user, I want to view the images on the page so that I can browse the photo collection.